alyciakb/mec_webscrape/MIA_position_analysis.md

+---
-# Member Insights Analyst at MEC
+title: "Member Insights Analyst at MEC"
+author: "Alycia Butterworth"
+output:
+  word_document: default
+  pdf_document: default
+  html_document: default
+---

 ## First Steps

-Below are the steps I would take in approaching this position (given my current knowledge of the position's responsibilities.)
+*Below is how I would approach this position (given my current knowledge of the position's responsibilities.)*

 1. Talk to Member Insights team members - ask if they have any questions they want answered.
 2. Talk to other relevant MEC teams (ex. customer service, product development, digital marketing) - ask for their intuitions and questions regarding members.